 NewsSexual harassment in the limelight

 Various parliaments are introducing new laws following the Respect@Work enquiry, including South Australia and the Commonwealth.
-See our previous DWF article for more on this.

 New on-the-spot fines for WorkSafe Victoria

 The Victorian safety regulator can now issue infringement notices for breaches of the OHS Act and Regulations, including:

 - a person undertaking work without a required license, registration, qualification, experience or supervision

 - the use of equipment or substances that are not licensed or registered as required